Autocar India

 Nissan-Terrano-Concept

-Interestingly, while the four models are all shared with partners Renault, Thierry Sabbagh president, Middle East, KSA, CIS and India said to Autocar India that Nissan is keen on launching its own and distinct models too and while Sabbagh was tight lipped on what these would be, alluding only to the Patrol, we understand that products from its Dongfeng joint venture, a 50-50 partnership that it has with the Chinese car maker since 2003, are possible contenders.
+Interestingly, while the four models are all shared with partner Renault, Thierry Sabbagh, president for the Middle East, KSA, CIS and India at Nissan, told Autocar India that the company is keen on launching its own, distinct models, too.
+While Sabbagh was tight-lipped about what these would be, alluding only to the Patrol, we understand that products from its Dongfeng joint venture, a 50-50 partnership with the Chinese carmaker since 2003, are possible contenders.

 1. New SUV from Nissan’s JV with Dongfeng under evaluation

-2. Could be positioned against likes of Fortuner, Gloster
+2. Could be positioned against the likes of Fortuner, Gloster

-3. If things go to plan, it could launch in under two years
+3. If all goes as per plan, it could launch in under two years

 Nissan Terrano PHEV concept-based SUV likely on cards for India

-The model likely to be the fore bearer of the Dongfeng products is expected to be the production version of the Terrano PHEV concept that was recently showcased at the Beijing Auto Show 2026.
+The model likely to be the front-runner for Dongfeng products is expected to be the production version of the Terrano PHEV concept that was recently showcased at the Beijing Auto Show 2026.

-The Terrano PHEV concept is an SUV version of the Nissan Frontier Pro/Dongfeng Z9 pick-ups, sharing the same ladder-frame construction and powertrain options as the latter two, which include a conventional internal combustion engine as well as a plug-in hybrid powertrain; a first of its kind for Nissan.
+The Terrano PHEV concept is an SUV version of the Nissan Frontier Pro/Dongfeng Z9 pickups, sharing the same ladder-frame construction and powertrain options, including a conventional internal-combustion engine and a plug-in hybrid powertrain.
+It’s a first of its kind for Nissan.
 We understand that Nissan is keen on bringing the PHEV variant to India.

 Low-cost base

-Nissan's Dongfeng JV vehicles could be just what the doctor order.
-China offers a low-cost base and typically vehicles loaded to the gills with features, traits much sought after by Indian buyers.
-Development in China is also extremely quick and the Nissan Dongfeng JV can fully develop a vehicle in about 30 months – a period that can typically go up to 60 months.
+Nissan’s Dongfeng JV vehicles could be just what the doctor ordered.
+China offers a low-cost base and vehicles that are typically loaded to the gills with features – traits much sought after by Indian buyers.
+Development in China is also extremely fast, and the Nissan Dongfeng JV can fully develop a vehicle in about 30 months – a period that can typically go up to 60 months.

-A key to an India launch, however, will be to locally manufacture the SUV.
-While Nissan no longer has a stake in the Chennai plant it earlier shared with Renault, it has a capacity reservation of 2,50,000 units per annum - well beyond its current utilization.
-Furthermore, the plants total capacity of 5,00,000 units per annum is also far from being used, which means the Dongfeng range can easily be accommodated.
+A key to an India launch, however, will be to manufacture the SUV locally.
+While Nissan no longer has a stake in the Chennai plant, which it earlier shared with Renault, it has a capacity reservation of 2,50,000 units per annum – well beyond its current utilisation.
+Moreover, the plant’s total annual capacity of 5,00,000 units is far from being used, which means the Dongfeng range can easily be accommodated.

-Nissan Terrano PHEV concept-based SUV could launch in India Nissan could be targetting a price of around Rs 40 lakh (ex-showroom) with the upcoming SUV.
+Nissan Terrano PHEV concept-based SUV could launch in India Nissan could be targeting a price of around Rs 40 lakh (ex-showroom) for the upcoming SUV.

-Nissan however will have to commit to additional investments to make this happen, but indications from the brand is that of a willingness to get things done in our market.
-“After the Magnite we didn’t really have a plan but now we have a well thought out one and our ambition is to stay and do well in India,” said Guillaume Cartier – chief performance officer at Nissan Motor Co. to Autocar India at the launch of the new gen Nissan Kicks.
+Nissan, however, will have to commit to additional investments to make this happen, but indications from the brand suggest a willingness to get things done in our market.
+“After the Magnite, we didn’t really have a plan, but now, we have a well-thought-out one, and our ambition is to stay and do well in India,” the company’s chief performance officer, Guillaume Cartier, told Autocar India at the launch of the new-gen Nissan Kicks.

-Dongfeng could be possibly be Nissan’s best shot yet at success in our market, that demands low prices, plenty of equipment and frequent updates.
-There's no indication of when a launch could materialize but if things go to plan, we could see the first of these vehicles in under two years.
+Dongfeng could possibly be Nissan’s best shot yet at success in our market, which demands low prices, plenty of equipment and frequent updates.
+There’s no indication of when a launch could materialise, but if things go to plan, we could see the first of these vehicles in under two years.

-April 2026 car sales: Maruti grows while Tata and Mahindra witness M-o-M decline
+April 2026 car sales: Maruti grows while Tata and Mahindra see monthly decline

-Tata retains second spot ahead of Mahindra; Hyundai and Toyota hold position in the top five.
+Tata retains second spot ahead of Mahindra; Hyundai and Toyota hold their positions in the top five.

 Dhruv DhakaDhruv Dhaka